Feature Tour

 Static Files

 Most web applications serve static assets — CSS stylesheets, JavaScript files, images, fonts.
-Responder serves these from the static/ directory by default:
+When a static/ directory exists next to your app, Responder serves it automatically — no configuration needed:

-Place your assets in the static/ directory and they’ll be served automatically at /static/style.css, /static/app.js, etc.
+Place your assets in the static/ directory and they’ll be served at /static/style.css, /static/app.js, etc. Use static_dir and static_route to serve a different directory or URL prefix.

 For single-page applications (React, Vue, Angular), you can serve index.html as the default response for all unmatched routes: